Project S.A.F.E Teams

 Project S.A.F.E Archery Team

-2016-2017 SAFE Archery Coaches are left to right: Travis Beason, Bryan Barnett, Stephen Fowler, Melissa Fowler, Holly Ashworth, Brian Mitsdarffer, Ronnie Whaley and Ty Beason
+Holly Ashworth, Travis Beason, Bryan Barnett, Stephen Fowler, Melissa Fowler, Brian Mitsdarffer, Ronnie Whaley and Ty Beason

 For more information on the 4-H Project S.A.F.E Archery Team please contact the 4-H office (706) 367-6344.